What is Materials and Processing Technology about?

 - Design and Visual Communication.

-Science (Chemistry, Biology, and Physics) - the properties and characteristics of materials are key to developing fit for purpose outcomes that function in the real world as intended.
+Chemistry and Biology, and Physics, Earth and Space Science — the physical and functional attributes of materials are key to developing fit-for-purpose outcomes that function in the real world as intended.

 Mathematics and Statistics - shared competencies include accuracy, tolerances, calculating quantities, and scaling.

-English - shared competencies include communication of ideas, interpreting and debugging instructions.
+English — shared competencies include communication of ideas, and interpreting and debugging instructions.

 Social Studies - shared topics include impacts of technological advancements of and on society, and how the physical and social environments affect outcome development.